Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

 ### Fixes

 - Data Network
-  - Removed a GDBus dependency in network related UGs (e.g,.ug-wifi-efl, ug-wifi-direct, download-manager)
+  - Removed a GDBus dependency in network related UGs (for example, ug-wifi-efl, ug-wifi-direct, download-manager).
-- IoT Connectivity.
+- IoT Connectivity
-  - Iotivity is stabilized in multi-thread programming.
+  - IoTivity is stabilized in multi-thread programming.

 ## Security